 - Continued enrollment in your current health insurance plan that provides coverage which is equal to that provided by the plan offered by Wheaton.
-If you choose this option, please submit an online insurance waiver form available in mid-July or mid-December.
-Please note: There are specific deadlines related to waiver submission for the year.
+If you choose this option, please submit an online insurance waiver form available in mid-July or mid-December (for students entering in January).
+Please note: There are specific deadlines related to online waiver submissions.

 How does your health insurance plan compare to the college-sponsored Blue Cross Blue Shield plan?

-Download a health insurance Comparison chart (pdf) to determine which plan may be best.
+Download a health insurance Comparison Chart 2020-21 to determine which plan may be best.